arsenasatryan/pizza-manager-api/README.md

 API endpoints - http://localhost:3000
 SOCKET - http://localhost:3001

+Socket server used for updating orders in the Dashboard and Status pages if someone orders pizza.
+Dashboard also will be update with the socket events when admin updates ordes status from the list

 ## db data set changes

 if you want manually update or add data in the orders or prices dataset,